Chart Color Schemes

 Valley View - Gilles Plains is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Valley View-Gilles Plains has a significant cultural diversity, with 37.0% of its population born overseas and 35.7% speaking a language other than English at home.
-Christianity is the predominant religion in Valley View-Gilles Plains, comprising 39.8% of its population.
-Notably, the category 'Other' comprises 5.9%, slightly higher than the Greater Adelaide average of 5.3%.
+Valley View - Gilles Plains has a high level of cultural diversity, with 37.0% of its population born overseas and 35.7% speaking a language other than English at home.
+Christianity is the main religion in Valley View - Gilles Plains, accounting for 39.8% of the population.
+There is an overrepresentation in the Other category, comprising 5.9% compared to 5.3% across Greater Adelaide.

 Frequently Asked Questions - Diversity